Dry Ten Martini Problem in the non-critical case: Quantitative Almost Reducibility

-\begin{pf} By Proposition \ref{prop-hy} and Theorem \ref{equi-ar}, $(\alpha, e^{\widetilde{G}_n(\theta)})$ is almost reducible.
+\textbf{Proof of Corollary \ref{dis-local}:} By Proposition \ref{prop-hy} and Theorem \ref{equi-ar}, $(\alpha, e^{\widetilde{G}_n(x)})$ is almost reducible.
 Moreover, quantitative estimates are inherited from the quasi-periodic linear system, this is essentially contained in Lemma $5.1$ of \cite{YZ}.
 We sketch the proof here for completeness.

 Let $\Phi^t(\varphi)$ and $\ti \Phi^t(\varphi)$ be the corresponding fundamental solution matrix of $(\ref{al-ref1})$ and $(\ref{al-ref2})$, one has